VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 updates the user with the users data on the oauth providers server.
 All we want is the user's `name` and `id` which we'll store in temporary variables.
-Next we'll check if a user with that provider's `id` is already in our databse and store that information if so.
+Next we'll check if a user with that provider's `id` is already in our database and store that information if so.

 If the current user is logged in it means we entered the `oauth_generalized()` function from the `settings` function and we're trying to add another oauth authentication method to the user's account.
-If this ouath provider's `id` wasn't found in our databse, we're free to add this oauth method to the current user, `save()` the updated user, and redirect them back to the `settings` page.
+If this oauth provider's `id` wasn't found in our database, we're free to add this oauth method to the current user, `save()` the updated user, and redirect them back to the `settings` page.
 We only want an oauth provider associated with one account, so if the oauth provider's `id` was found it means this oauth method is taken,